 As your speed increases, you need to shorten your stirrup leathers and close your hip angle.
 This allows you to stay balanced and connected with your horse's motion.
 In general, I suggest you shorten your stirrup leathers 1 inch for each star level.
 This means at the Preliminary or one-star level, you should ride cross country 1 inch shorter than your show-jumping length, for Intermediate, ride 2 inches shorter, and so on.

 Regardless of length, your stirrup leather should form a vertical line at all times: uphill, downhill and on the level.
 The stirrup leather can support your weight only when it is vertical.
-Many riders try to ride shorter in a saddle not ?designed for shorter stirrups, with the ?result that their leg gets pushed back when landing over fences.
+Many riders try to ride shorter in a saddle not designed for shorter stirrups, with the result that their leg gets pushed back when landing over fences.
 Riders in this unstable scenario typically let their stirrups back out to show-jumping length to compensate, even if the speed for their level requires them to ride shorter.
-(For more on the interaction of saddle design and rider position, click here.)

 In my February column, I talked about the beneficial effect of riding without stirrups.
 Riding without your dressage stirrups makes your position more independent; when you regain your stirrups they will feel shorter, even though you have not changed the length of your leathers.
 In the same way, after you practice galloping with very short stirrup leathers and then let them down to your competitive level, you will feel as if you are riding longer than you actually are, which will make you more confident and secure in your cross-country position.